-Skittles is one of the best garden games for toddlers because it’s completely safe, and it builds on essential coordination skills that will aid all aspects of your child’s development.
-Skittles can easily be set up, and the chances are that there will be a kit that is themed around your child’s favourite character(s), so getting them engaged shouldn’t be too difficult.
+Skittles can easily be set up, and the chances are that there will be a kit that is themed around some family favourite character(s), so getting the kids engaged shouldn’t be too difficult.

+Swingball is perfect for adults and kids alike.
 You will need to insert the swingball into your garden lawn.
 If you have a concrete or paved garden, you can buy weighted sets that can be filled with sand or water.
-In terms of garden size, as long as there is enough room for the ball to swing around, your children will be able to enjoy a light-hearted game of swingball, all the while improving on their hand-eye coordination and concentration.
+In terms of garden size, as long as there is enough room for the ball to swing around, your family will be able to enjoy a light-hearted game of swingball.
+As a result, swingball effortlessly slots into all family friendly garden ideas.

 Giant Snakes and Ladders

-Your children will be able to increase their counting and comprehension skills, all whilst getting active outdoors.
-Most giant snakes and ladders kits are 2m x 2m, so as long as your garden can accommodate a square of this size, giant snakes and ladders is a worthwhile game to buy.
+Classic board games like snakes and ladders are available in giant formats.
+Typically, giant snakes and ladders kits are 2m x 2m, so as long as your garden can accommodate a square of this size, giant snakes and ladders is one of the best garden games for family.

-One of the oldest garden games for kids is the sack race.
-It’s a common feature of school sports days and is something people of all generations have taken part in.
-The sack race is simple in its concept but provides endless fun.
-Unlike most races, it’s less about speed and more about technique, meaning children have to be intuitive if they’re going to be in with a chance of winning.
-You can use almost anything as a sack, including bin bags, old duvet covers and hessian sacks.
+Sack races are a common feature of school sports days and are something people of all generations have taken part in.
+You can use almost anything as a sack, including bin bags, old duvet covers, and hessian sacks.